spiffe/spire-tutorials/metrics/README.md

 # Part 2: Test the Deployments

 Let's see some real data.
-Open the browser and navigate to `http://localhost/` to see the Graphite web UI and, on a different tab, navigate to `http://localhost:9090/` to access the Prometheus web UI.
+Open your browser and navigate to `http://localhost/` to see the Graphite web UI and, on a different tab, navigate to `http://localhost:9090/` to access the Prometheus web UI.

 To generate some data, let's create a workload registration entry using the following script: